mehryar72/conf/README.md

 this algorithm saves 3 files per run. the loss and accuracy progression are saved in log. scorlist contains the outputs of test dataset of best model. the pth file is the best model.

 Saved folder contain the scorelist of all 4 version.
 Confusion matrix folder contatins the condusion matrix.
 The .xlsx file contatins all of the four runs accuracy loss progession for train test validation and the figures.

+Savejpg.py transforms the orignial to copped version. confusion.py draws the confusion matrxi for the specified scorelist file.